-Once children enter the school grounds after 8.20 am they become our responsibility.
+Once children enter the school grounds after 8:20 am they become our responsibility.

 Children may leave the grounds for lunch or messages only if parents have written a note or contacted the school.
 Children will not be allowed to leave the school grounds unless they are collected by an adult.
-The adult needs to complete a leave form that can be obtained from the office.
-The form is then taken to the classroom teacher before the child can be released from our care.
-A vistab is located at the school office for safety purposes and must be used by visitors.
+When signing a child/ren out of school an adult will need to come to the school office and use the Vistab to sign the child/ren out.